Reunion Island Travel Tips

 How to get to Reunion Island

-At the time of writing this guide, here’s a list of the various ways to reach Reunion Island:
+The easiest way to get to Reunion Island is by plane, though several cruise lines visit the island as part of a broader itinerary in the region.
+At the time of updating this guide, here’s a list of the various ways to reach Reunion Island:

-From Europe: the best way for European visitors to get to Reunion Island is via Paris (Orly airport), with daily flights operated by Air France, Corsair and the low-cost long-haul carrier French Bee.
-From Charles de Gaulle Airport, it seems that Air Austral operates direct flights to Reunion Island.
+The best way for European visitors to reach Reunion Island is via Paris (Orly airport), with daily flights operated by Air France, Corsair, and the low-cost long-haul carrier French Bee.
+From Charles de Gaulle Airport, Air Austral seems to operate direct flights to Reunion Island.
 The flight time is just under 11 hours.

-From Africa: Air Austral operates (non-daily) direct flights to/from Johannesburg, Mayotte, Madagascar, Seychelles, Mauritius and Comoros.
-From Mauritius, you can also use Air Mauritius to get to Reunion Island.
+Air Austral operates (non-daily) direct flights to/from Johannesburg, Mayotte, Madagascar, Seychelles, Mauritius and Comoros.
+You can also use Air Mauritius to get to Reunion Island from Mauritius

 quote-blue